tejaswikalla/EmailThreadSummarization/README.md

 - Summarization using a two-layer T5 model.
 - Preprocessing pipeline for cleaning and structuring raw email data.
 - Fine-tuned T5 model trained on the *Email Thread Summary* dataset.
-- Evaluation metrics, including ROUGE, G-Eval, and SummEval, for assessing summary quality.
+- Evaluation metrics, including ROUGE, METEOR, and SummEval for assessing summary quality.
 - Multilingual translation of generated summaries for global accessibility.

 ## Usage